 The only stretches of the route that really aren’t suitable for longer vehicles (generally those over 26ft in length) are the B869 between Lochinver and Kylesku.
 Whilst there is no legal length limit, this road can be challenging in a longer vehicle, so you would be best taking the A837 / A894 instead.

-The other stretch of the road you should avoid in a longer vehicle, and especially if you towing something like a caravan or even a trailer tent, is the Bealach Na Ba.
+The other stretch of the road you should avoid in a longer vehicle, and especially if you are towing something like a caravan or even a trailer tent, is the Bealach Na Ba.
 This has some steep switchback bends and longer vehicles have gotten stuck here, which causes no end of issues for other drivers.
-Instead, take the main road from Shieldaig to Tomapress.
+Instead, take the main road from Shieldaig to Tornapress.

 With the above said, if you are planning on driving a motorhome or towing a caravan around the North Coast 500, there are some things to keep in mind.

-Long stretches of the route, particularly around the north west section between Tongue and Lochinver, is on single track roads.
+Long stretches of the route, particularly around the north west section between Tongue and Lochinver, are on single track roads.
 These have passing places, but in many cases you may have to reverse your vehicle some distance to get into a passing place.
-So if you are considering driving a vehicle that you are not confident in reversing, you might consider using a smaller vehicle as otherwise you could end up blocking the road and causing issues for other drivers.
+So if you are considering driving a vehicle that you are not confident in reversing, you might consider using a smaller vehicle, as otherwise you could end up blocking the road and causing issues for other drivers.

 In general, the recommended length for a vehicle on the North Coast 500 is up to 18 feet in length.
 Of course, if you are very familiar with your vehicle and confident in reversing it, then a longer vehicle will be ok.